Interview with Jacqueline Phillips, Head of Global Marketing at Kommo.

 Goal: Overcome cases when Salesbot got tripped up

-Whenever Salesbot ran into a moment of confusion, it sent readers to this stage and notified the team members it needed help.
+Whenever Salesbot was confused, it sent readers to this stage and notified the team members it needed help.
 This stage was crucial for training Salesbot — every time a reader was sent here, the team improved the bot.

-💣Tip: This whole conversation sequence can be applied to any kind of project, from an offline event to a livestream webinar.
-If you’re doing an online event, your Salesbot, for instance, can ask your attendees to register, share the event, send them a reminder and a link to the webinar in advance.
+💣Tip: This whole conversation sequence can be applied to any project, from an offline event to a live-stream webinar.
+For instance, if you’re doing an online event, your Salesbot can ask your attendees to register, share the event, and send them a reminder and a link to the webinar in advance.

 Results